Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Midwest crop yield prediction

 \subsection{Models for Comparison}

-To comprehensively evaluate the proposed DSNet method and gain deeper insight into its strengths, we also apply four additional approaches to the data: the Functional Neural Network (FNN) and Spatially Varying Functional Regression Model (SVFM) discussed in Section \ref{sec:sim}, along with two widely used machine learning techniques, Neural Network (NN) \citep{lecun2015deep} and eXtreme Gradient Boosting (XGB) \citep{chen2016xgboost}.
+To comprehensively evaluate the proposed SVD-funNet method and gain deeper insight into its strengths, we also apply four additional approaches to the data: the Functional Neural Network (FNN) and Spatially Varying Functional Regression Model (SVFM) discussed in Section \ref{sec:sim}, along with two widely used machine learning techniques, Neural Network (NN) \citep{lecun2015deep} and eXtreme Gradient Boosting (XGB) \citep{chen2016xgboost}.

-FNN serves as a submodel of DSNet that excludes spatial variability and spatial correlation.
-To isolate the contributions of these spatial components, we also examine two intermediate submodels of DSNet: (i) FNN with spatially varying parameters and (ii) FNN with spatial random effects.
-Combining (i) and (ii) yields the full DSNet model.
-By comparing these submodels to both FNN and DSNet, we aim to quantify the individual contributions of spatially varying parameters and spatial random effects to the model's ability to capture variability in the data.
+FNN serves as a submodel of SVD-funNet that excludes spatial variability and spatial correlation.
+To isolate the contributions of these spatial components, we also examine two intermediate submodels of SVD-funNet: (i) FNN with spatially varying parameters and (ii) FNN with spatial random effects.
+Combining (i) and (ii) yields the full SVD-funNet model.
+By comparing these submodels to both FNN and SVD-funNet, we aim to quantify the individual contributions of spatially varying parameters and spatial random effects to the model's ability to capture variability in the data.